cyl-an/ie-data-augmentation/README.md

 # Inverse Evolution Data Augmentation

 ## Description
 This project explores the application of Inverse Evolution for data augmentation in neural operators.
-It includes implementations of inverse evolution data augmentation for Burgers' equation, Allen-Cahn equation and Navier-Stokes equation.
+It includes implementations of inverse evolution data augmentation on Fourier Neural Operator (FNO) for Burgers' equation, Allen-Cahn equation and Navier-Stokes equation.

 ## Data Download